Table Of Contents

 However, depending on the type of annuity, unknown and unpredictable factors can make it virtually impossible to determine the ROI.

 Annuities that guarantee income for life include an unknown factor: the exact date of the annuitant’s death.
-With lifetime income annuities, payments stop upon the death of the annuitant, so the actual ROI is not fully realized until the annuitant dies and the contract ends.
+With lifetime income annuities, payments stop upon the annuitant’s death, so the actual ROI is not fully realized until the annuitant dies and the contract ends.

-“Just like with life insurance, lifetime income annuities have the potential of providing the best return on investment that you will never see,” according to MarketWatch.
+“Just like with life insurance, lifetime income annuities have the potential of providing the best return on investment that you will never see,” MarketWatch explains.

 Instead of using ROI, the insurance company will quote lifetime annuity payouts in a clearer, more accurate calculation — in terms of cash flow, or the cash the annuity will generate.